Ci's Enterprise Programme is about knowledge exploitation.

 For more information please visit www.diabetesdigitalcoach.org

-The Corsham (Institute) Augmented and Virtual Environment (CaVE) brings together research, innovation and reality in a space designed to optimise thinking and creativity.
+The Corsham (Institute) Augmented and Virtual Environment (CaVE), based in our Corsham offices, brings together research, innovation and reality in a space designed to optimise thinking and creativity.
 The CaVE includes a Virtual Reality (VR) headset and a three-screen Augmented Reality (AR) space, and is available for creativity days, training and software development.